anthobarbarich/paradisecity/content/news/credit-refunds.md

 \* Please note the refunds are available until July 31st.

-\* Playpass charges a small fee of 0,5 euro for the refund.
+\* We charge a small fee of 0,5 euro for the refund.

 \* Refunds will be made within the 8 days after your request.